 When it comes to maximum luminosity, it's hard to top the LITOM Original Solar Light.
-We found that with just one light, this model easily lights up a parking spot.
-Close behind was the Aootek New Solar Lights.
+We found that just one of these easily lights up a parking spot.
+Close behind was the Aootek model.
 We found that these devices lit up a small driveway, especially when using more than one of them in one location.
 The Aooteks also emit a quality of light that is easier on the eyes than many floodlight style versions that we've reviewed.
 The URPOWER Solar Lights are also fairly bright, but the light produced is a bit harsh on the eyes.

 If you are less concerned with brightness and more concerned with marking a pathway or driveway, several options are great for the job.
 The Gigalumi Solar Pathway Lights make a pretty pattern on the ground that is also useful for seeing where you're stepping at night.
-The TomCare Solar Flickering Flames won't light up obstacles, but they do give off the appearance of being actual flames.
-The Sunnest Solar Lights hardly put off any amount of luminosity, but they work perfectly as markers.
+The TomCare Solar Torch lights won't light up obstacles, but they do give off the appearance of being actual flames.
+The Sunnest Life Solar Lights hardly put off any amount of luminosity, but they work perfectly as markers.

 Next, we carefully inspected each version of outdoor solar lights for differences in design and functionality.
 Some are simplistic and are up and running in a matter of seconds, and others require tools to mount to a wall or adjust the settings.
 Finally, we considered the style and appearance of each model.

 When it comes to stake versions, we found the most stylish model to be the Gigalumi Solar Pathway Lights.
 With a bronze metal finish and the on/off switch hidden below the cap, this model scored extra points for its elegant look.

-We recommend the Sunnest Solar Lights if you're looking for the most basic, straightforward look out of a stake light.
+We recommend the Sunnest Life Solar Lights if you're seeking the most basic, straightforward look out of a stake light.
 They are very plain looking, but for some people, that may be the desired look.
 The on/off switch is conveniently located on the underside of the light to keep it out of sight and out of the elements.